Canadian sovereignty: Arctic border

 Under international law, no country currently owns the North Pole or the region of the Arctic Ocean surrounding it.
 The five Arctic states—Canada, Denmark (via Greenland), Norway, Russia, and the United States (via Alaska)—are limited to a 200 nmi economic zone around their coasts.

 Upon ratification of the United Nations Convention on the Law of the Sea, a country has a 10-year period to make claims to extend its 200-nautical-mile zone.
 Due to this, Norway (ratified the convention in 1996), Russia (ratified in 1997), Canada (ratified in 2003) and Denmark (ratified in 2004) launched projects to base claims that certain Arctic sectors should belong to their territories.
 The United States has signed, but not yet ratified this treaty.

 The status of the Arctic sea region is in dispute.
 While Canada (since 1925), Denmark, Russia, and Norway all regard parts of the Arctic seas as "national waters" or "internal waters", the United States and most European Union countries officially regard the whole region, including the Northwest Passage, as international waters.
 The Canadian government considers the Northwest Passage to be Canadian Internal Waters.

-Canada has orchestrated certain events to assert its sovereignty in the Arctic area, such as when, in 1970, the federal Cabinet advised the Queen of Canada, Elizabeth II, along with her husband, Prince Philip, Duke of Edinburgh, and two of her children, Prince Charles and Princess Anne, to tour Inuvik and Tuktoyaktuk, in the Northwest Territories, the latter being on the coast of the Northwest Passage.
-The previous year, the SS Manhattan, an American oil tanker, became the first commercial vessel to transit the passage, prompting much debate about Canada's claims to that body of water.
+Canada has orchestrated certain events to assert its sovereignty in the Arctic area, such as when, in 1970, the federal Cabinet advised the Queen of Canada, Elizabeth II, along with her husband, Prince Philip, Duke of Edinburgh, and two of her children, Prince Charles (now King Charles III) and Princess Anne, to tour Inuvik and Tuktoyaktuk, in the Northwest Territories, the latter being on the coast of the Northwest Passage.
+To emphasise the point, Charles returned the following year to scuba dive under the Arctic ice.
+In 1969, the SS Manhattan, an American oil tanker, became the first commercial vessel to transit the passage, prompting much debate about Canada's claims to that body of water.
 In August 2007, Canada's claims in the Arctic were challenged after a Russian underwater expedition to the North Pole.